-It all depends on the amount of color-enhancing melanin your body produces.
+Where your skin fits will all depend on the amount of color-enhancing melanin your body produces.

 Olive skin typically falls in the Type IV and Type V range on the Fitzpatrick Scale – an effective way to classify your skin based on genetic attributes and your skin’s reaction to sunlight.
 But while olive skin can tan reasonably well, it often runs into hyperpigmentation problems (we talk about these in another guide).

-The Fitzpatrick Scale is an excellent tool to determine how best to care for your unique skin type – even if you’re not olive!
-Read more about the Fitzpatrick Scale here (coming soon).
+The Fitzpatrick Scale is an excellent tool to determine how best to care for your unique skin type – even if you’re not olive.

 So, I Have Olive Skin.
 How Does It Affect Me?